kenpay/Cloud-File-System/README.md

  # Cloud File System

-Cloud File System is a file system with client-server communication and a database connection.
+## Cloud File System is a a storage file-system based on client-server communication and database connection.

 ## Getting Started